Story Therapy: Finding the WHYs behind the WHYs

 BEFORE THE QUESTIONING BEGINS, the Writer is instructed to “Only share what you’re comfortable sharing.”

 This exercise is NOT about “fixing” personal problems.
-It’s about GAINING INSIGHT to better understand why we are motivated to write the stories we write.
+It’s about GAINING INSIGHT to better understand why we are motivated to write the stories we write and then to ruminate on our discoveries, so we can gain clarity and a solid sense of direction.

 If a Writer chooses to reveal something of a highly personal nature, the INTERVIEWER should ASK if the writer would like to connect that detail to their Story on their own or with the group.
-Sensitivity and Mindfulness are key in this exercise.
+Sensitivity and mindfulness are essential in this exercise.

 INVITE THE WRITER TO ASK STORY QUESTIONS as well.
 They may have concerns about their story that have not yet been addressed.
-They may want to know if their Protagonist is likable or relatable or motivated and challenged enough.
+They may also want to know if their Protagonist is likable or relatable or motivated, capable, and challenged enough to take the BIG Journey.

-ALL NOTES are given to the Writer at the end of the session.
-Respectfully, each session of Story Therapy is for the writer’s benefit, and their comfort and sense of security in sharing their story is what makes this exercise most effective.
+ALL NOTES are respectfully given to the Writer at the end of the session.
+Remember that each session of Story Therapy is for the writer’s benefit, and their comfort and sense of security in sharing their story is what makes this exercise most effective.

 Comments